vasiliki77/free-genai-bootcamp-2025/README.md

 - Fine-tune a model specifically on a dataset of English-to-Ancient Greek translations for enhanced accuracy.
 - Extend and diversify prompt examples to improve generalization further.

-The current setup demonstrates clearly how prompt engineering enhances performance and provides a stable foundation suitable for the bootcamp evaluation.

 ### [Host Server API](https://lightning.ai/docs/overview/studios/host-server-apis)